senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

 ---
-layout: post
 title: "Avoiding problems in Theano computation graphs"
-description: "Notes on writing, testing, and debugging Theano computation graphs"
-category:
-tags: []
 ---

-{% include setup %}
+## Notes on writing, testing, and debugging Theano computation graphs

 ### NumPy as a reference